 rEFIt's author has abandoned the program; it hasn't been updated since March of 2010.
 Because rEFIt is very useful but has a number of limitations, I decided to fork a new project, rEFInd, to address them.

-Like rEFIt, rEFInd is a boot manager, not a boot loader; however, when paired with a kernel that includes the new (as of the 3.3 kernel series) EFI stub support, rEFInd can boot a Linux kernel without the help of any other boot loader. rEFInd offers other configurability improvements, bug fixes related to UEFI systems, and additional icons for specific Linux distributions.
+Like rEFIt, rEFInd is a boot manager, not a boot loader; however, when paired with a kernel that includes EFI stub support, rEFInd can boot a Linux kernel without the help of any other boot loader.
+Compared to rEFIt, rEFInd offers other configurability improvements, bug fixes related to UEFI systems, and additional icons for specific Linux distributions.

-If you're already using GRUB Legacy or GRUB 2, there's little reason to add rEFInd to the picture unless you're having problems with your GRUB scripts not detecting other OSes or if you want a prettier boot screen.
-If you've got a kernel with EFI stub loader support, though, rEFInd can load it as well as anything else, and it has the advantage (shared with rEFIt) that it can automatically detect other OSes' boot loaders.
-In fact, this auto-detection can be a great boon; a large number of GRUB 2 problem reports relate to problems detecting or launching other OSes. rEFInd tends to handle such issues better, although it does have a tendency to pick up too many boot options.
-(You can trim them by using the dont_scan_volumes, dont_scan_dirs, and dont_scan_files configuration file options, or by deleting extraneous boot loader files.)
+If you're already using GRUB, there's little reason to add rEFInd to the picture unless you're having problems with GRUB 2 or if one of rEFInd's advantages not shared with GRUB 2 is important to you.
+In practice, rEFInd's boot loader auto-detection can be a great boon in a multi-boot environment; a large number of GRUB 2 problem reports relate to problems detecting or launching other OSes. rEFInd tends to handle such issues better, although it does have a tendency to pick up too many boot options.
+(You can trim them in various ways, as described in the rEFInd documentation.)

 rEFInd installation works as described in EFI Boot Loader Installation, with some small differences.

 Since version 0.6.2, rEFInd has provided RPM and Debian packages that automatically run an installation script.
 If you've successfully booted into your regular EFI-mode Linux installation, this can make rEFInd installation a snap, since for most systems, everything will work fine when you reboot.
-If your distribution doesn't use RPM or Debian packages, you can download the binary zip file and run the install.sh script to achieve much the same effect.
+A few distributions, including Arch, Debian, Gentoo, and Ubuntu, now offer rEFInd packages as part of their normal package archives.
+If your distribution doesn't use RPM or Debian packages and doesn't provide its own rEFInd package, you can download the binary zip file and run the refind-install script to simplify installation.

 When you install rEFInd by copying files manually, your ESP's rEFInd directory should contain a refind_x64.efi file (or refind_ia32.efi on 32-bit systems), a refind.conf configuration file, an icons subdirectory that holds icons, and perhaps a keys subdirectory with Secure Boot keys.
 You can also install a few special .efi files that enable rEFInd to provide additional functionality.
 Most notable among these are: